skill-learner21/NEOxMUSIC/.github/README.md

 ------
 ## 🎶 DanishXmusic ![Version](https://img.shields.io/github/v/release/skill-learner21/DanishXmusic21?color=black&logo=github&logoColor=black&style=social)

-🎶 DanishXmusic is a long awaited project from The-HellBot.
+🎶 DanishXmusic is a long awaited project from skilllearner21.
 This bot can stream songs on your telegram group voice chats.

 This is a light weight source, as a result it gives faster and better performance.